okoye/medpatrol/README.md

 # Running
-* Setup and configure virtualenv
+* Setup and configure virtualenv see excellent virtualenvwrapper
 * Install dependencies (see setup.py)
 * Run tests (if you care to)
 * Install medpatrol libraries by executing setup.py install